 A list of monads and the percentage of each 1km square in Surrey was copied from the Biological Records Centre and imported into a MS Access table.
 The analyses of records and taxa for each Date Class and all years were carried out in MS Access using queries developed for the purpose (see Appendix 2 for records & Appendix 3 for taxa) using the list of Surrey monads and SBS MapMate data.

 |Length of OS GridRef||OS GridRef Type||Number of OS GridRefs||Percentage of OS GridRefs|

-The analyses revealed 80 monads without any records or taxa and an additional 267 monads with fewer than 20 records (1666-2019).
+The analyses also revealed 54 monads without any records or taxa and an additional 110 monads with fewer than 20

-The data were also used to populate Interactive Google maps developed by our webmaster expressly for the purpose.
+The data were also used to populate Interactive Google maps developed by Robin Day expressly for the purpose.
 These maps enable users to search for a grid reference or place name and select whether to display the number of records or taxa in every Surrey monad by date classes.
-Thanks is also due to the members whose efforts in the field made this project possible.

 I am extremely grateful to David Williams, Robin Day and Peter Wakeham for invaluable assistance and Bill Chadwick who provided the code for SBS use which Robin adapted.

 The analyses would not have been possible without the massive input of the original records from SBS members, recorders and MapMate users.